 And although I work out three or four times a week, I often worry it’s not enough to stem the adverse effects that sitting all day may have on my health.

-So I recently decided to invest in the Cubii JR., a highly-rated under-desk elliptical that you can use to pedal while you work.
+So I recently decided to invest in the Cubii JR1., a highly-rated under-desk small elliptical machine that you can use to pedal while you work.

 And I am so impressed with it that I had to share my Cubii JR review with you!
 (Actually, I’m using it while I write this very review!)